 Travel investments are a long-term theme

-Although the travel industry has gone through tremendous change over the past few years, this is an area of the global economy that should grow at a steady pace in the next decade.
+Although the travel industry has gone through tremendous change over the past few years, this is an area of the global economy that should grow at a steady pace over the next decade.
 However, as is the case with other discretionary consumer spending, travel stocks can also be highly sensitive to overall economic health.

 Expect plenty of bumps in the road.
 Nevertheless, for investors who believe that travel demand will continue to grow, a travel ETF could be a solid option for a well-diversified portfolio.